unraid/docs/docs/legacy/FAQ/Setup_Sleep_(S3)_and_Wake_on_Lan_(WOL).md

 - My batch file is simply two lines
   - Change folder directory as necessary depending on where you saved wolcmd.exe.
-  - Enter the MAC address of your unRAID server in the second line instead of 'MAC'
+  - Enter the MAC address of your Unraid server in the second line instead of 'MAC'

     ```shell